What Are Paid Personal Days Time Off?

 Paid personal days constitute paid time off from work that an organization voluntarily provides employees as a benefit.
-The number of paid personal days often accrues to employees based on years of service to the organization and the level of their position.
+The number of paid personal days often accrues to employees based on years of service to the organization and the level of their position within the organization.

 Hours of paid personal time off from work often accrue over the calendar year, although most companies will allow employees to use paid personal days before they are accrued.
 Other companies, however, keep paid personal days simple—every employee receives the same number of paid personal days each year.

 Paid personal days are used to provide employees paid time off from work for reasons that may include activities such as parent-teacher conferences, voting, preparing for a family holiday party, visiting healthcare professionals for preventive treatment, taking a close relative for healthcare treatment, staging their home for a potential buyer and so forth.